-SECTION 610.
-Administrative departments shall be created The Mayor shall appoint a City Administrator to assist in the general administration of the City.
+SECTION 6.
+The Mayor shall appoint a City Administrator to assist in the general administration of the City.
 The specific responsibilities of the City Administrator shall be determined by the Mayor.
 Administrative departments shall be created and discontinued by the City Council as the public business may demand.
 Pending further action by the City Council, the administrative departments now in existence shall be continued.
 The rights, powers and duties of the departments shall be prescribed, distributed, assigned, established or discontinued by ordinance.

-SECTION 7.41.
-The Mayor shall be the chief executive officer of the City.
+SECTION 7.The Mayor shall be the chief executive officer of the City.
 The position of Mayor is a full-time position.
-The Mayor shall not accept or hold employment preventing the Mayor from being available at City offices during the hours the offices are open to the public or that would prevent the Mayor from regularly attending Council meetings and other meetings as may from time to time be required.
+The Mayor shall not accept or hold employment that would prevent the Mayor from being available at City offices during the hours the offices are open to the public, that would prevent the Mayor from regularly attending Council meetings and other meetings as may from time to time be required, or that would interfere with any other conditions or duties of the office as set by ordinance.
 In addition to the powers and duties granted a chief executive and/or administrative officer under the laws of the State of Washington, the Mayor shall have the following powers and duties: